 There are some familiar faces and some new ones as NAC PRA becomes a full-fledged program.

 Dr. Jon Witt, Chair of the NAC PRA Committee: This Committee is responsible for many aspects of the program, including standards, orientation curriculum, over-time assessment, and clinical assessor training.
-Its members represent the provincial PRA programs involved, and representation from certification colleges, the Federation of Medical Regulatory Authorities of Canada, the MCC, the Therapeutic Decision-Making Test Committee, and the National Assessment Central Coordinating Committee (NAC3), to which it reports.
+Its members represent the provincial PRA programs involved, and representation from certification colleges, the Federation of Medical Regulatory Authorities of Canada, the MCC, the Therapeutics Decision-Making Test Committee, and the National Assessment Central Coordinating Committee (NAC3), to which it reports.

-Dr. Julian Midgley, Chair of the Therapeutic Decision-Making (TDM) Test Committee: A pediatric nephrologist in Alberta, Dr. Midgley brings experience from a previous test Committee to his role.
+Dr. Julian Midgley, Chair of the Therapeutics Decision-Making (TDM) Test Committee: A pediatric nephrologist in Alberta, Dr. Midgley brings experience from a previous test Committee to his role.
 The Committee develops this key exam to assess candidates for selection to PRA programs.
 Committee members are mainly in family medicine, as well as from emergency medicine and pharmacology.
 “Probably the biggest challenge is getting a bunch of exam questions in the bank,” said Dr. Midgley.
 Provinces with their own TDM tests had donated questions to start filling this bank.
 This Committee reports to the NAC PRA Committee.

 Cindy Streefkerk, Chief Strategic Development Officer: Ms. Streefkerk is responsible for carrying out the program’s direction and for internal collaboration at MCC.
 She said that for MCC, “one of the benefits is to bring the PRA programs together in a community of interest.
 It has that community feel, and it’s been very positive.”